wizardofzos/aoc24-python-rest-zos/README.md

     # Optional if you want another port than 12345
     export PORT=<port-you-want>
     python aoc.py

+## Get it without my solutions

+If you want to work with this, and not have my solutions in, make sure to checkout the 'no-solutions' branch

 Then point your browser to http://<ip_or_dns_of_your_mainframe>:12345/swagger-ui and...